Please contact admissions with any questions at 419-251-1324 or firstname.lastname@example.org

 Take an active role in one of the most essential fields of healthcare

 As an ophthalmic assistant, you will assist the ophthalmologist in a variety of diagnostic and technical tasks.
 Portions of this curriculum will involve on-site practicums at participating ophthalmic practices.
-This program was designed to specifically prepare students for immediate employment in the field and to sit for the Certified Ophthalmic Assistant (COA) entry-level examination as administered by the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO).
+This program was designed to specifically prepare students for immediate employment in the field and to sit for the Certified Ophthalmic Assistant (COA) entry-level examination as administered by the International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO).
 As an ophthalmic assistant, you will enjoy being part of a team in a career that offers both flexibility and growth.

 The Ophthalmic Assistant Certificate program courses begin in the fall semester (August).